 - If the ants migrate to other locations or create alternative tracks, reapply the DE powder on these surfaces.

-- For outdoor use, apply the DE powder along the foundation of the building to kill ants at their entry points.
-Apply generous amount at the most notorious entry points so as to kill as many ants as possible.
+- For outdoor use, apply the DE powder along the building’s foundation to kill ants at their entry points.
+Apply a generous amount at the most notorious entry points to kill as many ants as possible.

 3. Sugary Baking Soda Ant Killer

 If you’re looking for a natural and non-toxic ant killer, then you can prepare one at home using baking soda.

 It’s a safe recipe to use inside the house.
 However, it can harm your pets if consumed in large amounts.

 Ants may shy away from the baking soda.
 But the sugar in this recipe will attract them to the bait.

 Requirements: Baking soda and Confectioners’ Sugar